These three pink boxes sit on a blue

 and yellow checkerboard pattern.

 It’s not just an object alone that conveys information – it’s also how the object interacts with its environment.
+These three images show us how our brain uses shadows to gather information about three pink boxes.

 If we add shadows underneath the boxes,